Want to read all 10 posts in one place? Download The Red Sea Rules eBook for free today!

 As the sun was setting, Abram fell into a deep sleep, and a thick and dreadful darkness came over him.
 Then the LORD said to him,

 "Know for certain that your offspring will be sojourners in a land that is not theirs and will be servants there, and they will be afflicted for four hundred years.
 But I will bring judgment on the nation that they serve, and afterward they shall come out with great possessions."
-Genesis 15:12-14
+Gen. 15:12-14

 This is where the story of the Red Sea begins.
 God told Abraham that his descendants would live in a foreign country.
 God knew what would happen to them in Egypt.
 He knew that they would become slaves in that country.
 But this passage also says that God would punish the Egyptians for the way that they enslaved His people and that He would rescue them from the bondage of Egypt.
 God knows what is going on.
 His people are securely in His hands.
 That is the story of the Red Sea in a nutshell.